illinois-cs415/illinois-cs415.github.io/index.md

 There will be two exams.
 They will:
 + Be on PriairieLearn
-+ Be very much like the Homework...sometimes will even have the same questions!
++ Be very much like the homework...sometimes will even have the same questions!
 + Have a strict time limit of an hour
 + Can be taken anywhere, at anytime during a 24 hour period.
 + Are open web